Both Steamboat Springs and Aspen are popular resort towns located in Colorado’s Rocky Mountains.

 Whilst Steamboat Springs is a laid-back, rustic Western style town filled with charm and an excellent ski resort, Aspen is more upmarket and fancy with a fantastic ski resort, lots of high end shops and fine dining.

-Aspen definitely has more of an upmarket, luxury feel compared with Steamboat Springs.
-In Aspen, you’ll find excellent cosmopolitan fine dining options and high-end shops.
+Aspen definitely had more of an upmarket, luxury feel compared with Steamboat Springs.
+In Aspen, there was tons of excellent fine dining options and high-end shops.

-Aspen feels a lot more commercial and touristy.
-Steamboat Springs, on the other hand, has a real authentic Western feel and a small-town charm.
+Steamboat Springs, on the other hand, had a real authentic Western feel and a small-town charm which I loved.

 When it comes to skiing, Aspen has 4 separate mountains perfect for every level of skier.
 In contrast, Steamboat Springs has just one smaller mountain so there’s less variety in terms of slopes.

-Aspen has better options when it comes to shopping and dining as it has a wider range of shops and restaurants.
-Both locations have lots of activities and things to do.
+Aspen had way better options when it came to shopping and dining as it had a wider range of shops and restaurants.
+Both locations have lots of activities and things to do though.

-Aspen does tend to get much busier than Steamboat Springs as it’s a more popular resort town and attracts tourists from all over.
+I did find that Aspen was a bit busier than Steamboat Springs as it’s a more popular resort town and attracts tourists from all over.
 Steamboat Springs is a bit more isolated and less people bother to make the trip out there.

 Steamboat Springs also has a larger population of just under 13,000 people.
 Aspen has just 7,400 residents.